wavemotion-dave/A8DS/readme.md

 *  CAR and ROM cartridge-based games up to 1MB in size
 *  XEX Atari 8-bit Executable images of any size provided they fit into the chosen Memory Configuration
 *  ATR and ATX disk-based games (two emulated drives supported as D1 and D2)
+*  Atari 5200 cartridge based games (up to 128K Super Carts)
-*  NTSC and PAL support
+*  NTSC and PAL support with proper palettes
 *  Virtual keyboard in various Atari 800/XL/XE stylings
 *  R-Time8 Real-Time Clock support (mostly for SpartaDOS X)
 *  Built in Altirra OS (3.41) and BASIC (1.58) but optional external BIOS/BASIC support to use the real Atari firmware